award logotype

 Please access and submit through our online submission form, now available for your documentation uploads.

-Candidates for the award will be housing developments with a completion date falling between January 1st 2018 and December 31st 2023, both inclusive.
-All buildings submitted must include at least 3 houses in a single-unit project.
+Candidates for the award will be housing developments with a completion date falling between January 1st 2024 and December 31st 2025, both inclusive.
+All buildings submitted must include at least 3 dwellings in a single-unit project.

 The awards will be conferred in two different categories: